Whether we can use your vocal talents (yes), what your duties might be, and additional answers.

 We do!
 Flying Horse Farms has a handful of water activities including swimming, boating and fishing.
 We need lifeguards to help keep campers, families, volunteers and staff safe at these activities.
 Lifeguards will work lakeside or poolside during any time that water activities are open to campers and families.
 Lifeguards can choose to volunteer for an entire camp session, for a day or for a shift during a family or summer camp.
 Lifeguards must provide proof of current lifeguard certification and current CPR for the Professional Rescuer with AED certification.

 Yep!
 All volunteers, new and returning, attend an orientation.
-Orientation, or Volly-O, consists of three parts.
+Orientation, or Volly-O, consists of two parts.
 E-Learning is an online course designed to give you an overview of Flying Horse Farms and your role.
-New for this year is the introduction of Virtual Volly-O. This will consist of videos aimed at going into a bit more detail about camp policies and procedures.
+This will consist of videos aimed at going into a bit more detail about camp policies and procedures.
 And maybe learning a camp dance or two along the way!
-The third and final piece of Volly-O is an in-person training.
-We’ll put it all together and make sure you’re prepared for a day at camp!
+Then, before campers arrive, we will meet in person for additional training.
+We’ll put it all together and make sure you’re prepared for your time at camp!

 Camp days typically begin at 8:00 am (sometimes there are early morning activities beginning at 7:00 am) and end at 10:00 pm.
-Time is provided for counselors to take breaks during rest times.
-This year, volunteers will arrive on Friday evening and Saturday morning.
+Time is provided for counselors to take breaks during the day.

 As long as you’re 19 or older, we would love to have you join us as a Flying Horse Farms volunteer!
 We’ve had students, professionals and retirees all volunteer their time at camp.
 Anyone can apply!